-- National Instrument LabView and Watlow SpecView Temperature monitoring and data logging in graphical user interface environments. - Watlow's Composer Programming temperature recipes in a drop-down menu environment.
-Configurator can also be used to copy and save the controller configuration file, which includes the currently programmed heating programs. - Configurator is available for free on the Watlow website.
+- National Instrument LabView and Watlow SpecView Temperature monitoring and data logging in graphical user interface environments. - Watlow's EZ ZoneTM Configurator Programming temperature recipes in a drop-down menu environment.
+Configurator can also be used to copy and save the controller configuration file, which includes the currently programmed heating programs. - o Configurator is available for free on the Watlow website.